Looking for tips on how to save money on accommodation and travel on a budget? This article is for you!

-Often when people ask about my few highlighted budget travel trips, they point out the cost of accommodation and say it’s simply not possible.
-“You did a road trip to Spiti Valley, for 9 days, in under 5000 rupees?
+Often, when people talk about my highlighted budget-travel trips, they mention about my Spiti Valley Road Trip.
+“You did a road trip in Spiti Valley, for 9 days, in under 5000 rupees?
 Where the hell did you sleep, man?
-Under the stars?” – Yes, that’s where I slept.
-Inside my tent.
-And under the stars.
+Outside?
+Under the stars?”
+And I reply… yes, that’s where I slept.
+Though inside a tent, but still outside and under the stars.

-I save most of my money on travelling because of two reasons: I eat anything, and I sleep anywhere.
-Though don’t take it literally, but what I am trying to convey here is that I always look for the best, and a budget deal, and that’s how I achieve my long-term travel goals.
+I save most of my money on traveling because of two reasons: I eat anything, and I sleep anywhere.
+Though don’t take it literally, but what I am trying to convey is that when I am on a budget trip, I save most of my money by saving on accommodation.
 I avoid hotels and say no to luxury resorts (unless the trip is sponsored, of course).
-Moreover, when you barely stay in a hotel for most of the day – there is no point in paying a 10,000 Rupee bill and bleed unnecessary money.
-So I stick to the other side of the spectrum: I stay in hostels, dormitories, and do a hell lot of research before I book anything.
+Moreover, when I barely use the hotel room during the day as I am often out exploring, there is no point in paying 2000 Rupees for a hotel room and bleed unnecessary money.
+So I stick to the other side of the spectrum: I stay in hostels, dormitories, and do a hell lot of research before I book my accommodation.

 Here, a few tips on how to save money on travel accommodation:

 Hostels are popular among budget travellers.
 You can find a bed in a hostel pretty much anywhere in Asia between 100 to 500 Rupees (1.5 to 8 US dollars) per night.
 In Europe and other developed countries like Australia, they cost a little more, around 1200 to 2000 Rupees (or 15 to 25 US dollars).

 In addition to being cheap, hostels provide a highly social atmosphere.
 If ever you wondered how solo backpacker travel places, for months, and not get bored – this is how.
 We stay in hostels and meet new and interesting people on the way.
 I cannot imagine travelling abroad for months without making friends in hostel dorms.